nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 format where each sample is a column and each gene is a row and all the values are integers or doubles with all the experimental factors in a separate file.
-However, many R tools prefer to have these data combined in a single, tidy data frameor tibble.
+However, many R tools prefer to have these data combined in a single, tidy data frame or tibble.
 To process the counts data using the DESeq2 pipeline, we need a corresponding file where the row names are the sample id and they match the column names of the counts file.
 We confirm this by asking if `rownames(colData) == colnames(counts)` or by